AdobeDocs/experience-manager-65.en/help/release-notes/previous-hotfixes-featurepacks.md

 * Hotspot added to an image asset is not visible through Interactive Image Viewer in asset details page (NPR-30979).

-* Huge sling jobs are created and Processing banner re-appears when actions done on assets in [!DNL Experience manager Assets] are passed to Scene 7 (NPR-30947).
+* Huge sling jobs are created and Processing banner re-appears when actions done on assets in [!DNL Experience manager Assets] are passed to Scene7 (NPR-30947).

-* Conflict occurs on creating Language Copy of assets and assets are not uploaded to Scene 7 (NPR-30932).
+* Conflict occurs on creating Language Copy of assets and assets are not uploaded to Scene7 (NPR-30932).

 * Dynamic renditions downloaded from [!DNL Experience Manager] running in [!DNL Dynamic Media]&ndash;Hybrid mode are broken (they are of text type with content 'unable to find image' instead of image content type) (NPR-30876).